 - Relevant – Allow some questions not to be asked if they are not applicable.
 For example, if there are questions about knife safety, but at that particular audit site there were no knives available.

 Use checklists by all means but you have to keep it interesting.
 Mix it up a bit and ask specific questions when you have to, but allow freedom when the situation doesn’t call for it.
-The focus should be on confirming that what is happening and what the system/process requires are the same.
-Also, allow the auditor the time to do the job properly, if there are too many questions then it all gets a bit rushed and the audit report becomes another document to file away somewhere only to be looked at by yet another auditor.
+The focus should be on confirming that what is happening and what the system/process requires are the one and the same.